 “Usability Testing and Research” by Barnum

-The text book is very comprehensives, but still does not cover all the usability testing techniques.
-Graduates students may want to get both text books.
+The textbook is very comprehensives, but still does not cover all the usability testing techniques.
+This textbook is out of print.
+A newer version is:

-Many of the interaction and communications is via email.
-I will email graduate group via a class email list, so make sure that you are receiving these email and read them within the day that they are sent.
-I assign graduate student to the undergraduate group by email using the subject line
+Many of our interactions and communications will be via email.
+I will use a class list to email undergraduate teams and graduate students, so make sure that you are receiving these emails and read them within the day that they are sent.
+I will use appropriate subject line so that you can easily identify the relevance of the email.
+For example, when I assign graduate student to the undergraduate team the email will use the subject line

-Grad and undergrad students should read the emails immediately.
-The grad student should contact the group within 24 hours.
-At a minimum the grad students can introduce themselves, but typically the grad students will need to arrange for meetings.
-The group should reply immediately (within 24 hours).
-If the grad student should make the initial contact in 24 hours, the group should send an email to the grad student with me cc.
+Graduate and undergrad students should read the emails immediately.
+The graduate student should contact the undergraduate team within 24 hours.
+At a minimum the graduate students can introduce themselves, but there will be occasions that the graduate students will need to arrange for meetings.
+The team should reply immediately (within 24 hours).

-This semester the class participates in a NSF Grant:
+In the past, the class participated in a NSF Grant:

 CI-TEAM Demo: Environmental CyberCitizens: Engaging Citizen Scientists in Global Environmental Change through Crowdsensing and Visualization

-The scientists of the project are MTU professors, professors at other universities, National Forrest Service scientists and scientists at other governmental agencies.
-I will explain more about the scientists and their app ideas in the next lecture, but you can review their app ideas in scientists.
-You project will implement one of their app ideas.
+The scientists/clients for the project may be MTU professors, professors at other universities, National Forrest Service scientists and scientists at other governmental agencies.
+You should review their app ideas at the Scientist Client Page.
+Your team will implement one of their app ideas.

 HCI and Users

 Human-Computer Interaction is the study of people using machines.
 The topic is very diverse and probably the most interdisciplinary topic in the computer science.
 I like to describe HCI as having three sides or aspects; the human user, the machine/system and the interaction between user and machine.
 On the computer side of HCI, computer scientists are assisted by engineers to develop new devices, for example the weii or data gloves.
-On the human side, computer scientists are assisted by psychologists to understand the user of the machine, their needs (tasks) and desire (goals).
+On the human side, computer scientists are assisted by psychologists to understand the user of the machine, their needs (tasks) and desires (goals).
 Computer scientists get to sit in the middle creating a new side, the interaction.
 The interaction between users and machines is how work gets done by most users.
-It is more than computer graphics and more exciting because besides creating pretty graphics the interactions has a dynamic element, time.
+It is more than computer graphics and more exciting because besides creating pretty graphics, the interaction are dynamic, have an element of time.

-Our course could concentrate on the interaction, but computer scientists have discovered that a successful UI should began with understanding the users of the UI, otherwise the UI is not very usable or useful.
+Our course could concentrate on the interaction, but computer scientists have discovered that a successful UI should began with understanding the users, otherwise the UI is not very usable or useful.
 In the words of Raskin:

 Use a machine or tool in accord with its strengths and limitations, and it will do a good job for you.
 Design a human-machine interface in accord with the abilities and foibles of humankind, and you will help to not only get the job done but also to be a happier, more productive person.